Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Define columns from the selected column template to be removed from the CSV download.
 An array of the column titles to remove.

+.. _elasticsearch-report-helper-higherGeographySelect:

+ElasticsearchReportHelper::higherGeographySelect
+""""""""""""""""""""""""""""""""""""""""""""""""

+A select box for choosing from a list of higher geography boundaries (indexed locations).
+May either act as a single control, or a linked set of select controls if multiple nested location types are specified where child locations are linked to their parent via the `parent_id` field in the databaes.

+When a location is chosen, the map will show the boundary, pan and zoom to the boundary and the results are filtered to records intersecting the boundary.

+Locations must be from an indexed location layer.
+See :doc:`../../../administrating/warehouse/modules/spatial-index-builder` for more info.

+Options are:

+**blankText**

+Text shown for the option which corresponds to no location filter.

+**label**

+Attaches the given label to the control.

+**locationTypeId**

+Either a single ID of the location type of the locations to list, or an array of IDs of location types where the locations are hierarchical (parent first).
+Each type ID must be indexed by the spatial index builder module.

+**readAuth**

+Read authorisation tokens.
+Not required when used via the prebuilt form.

 .. _elasticsearch-report-helper-leafletMap:

 ElasticsearchReportHelper::leafletMap